Miguel Cabrera Player Props: Tigers vs. Royals

 Royals Pitching Rankings

-- Royals pitchers combine to surrender 111 total home runs at a rate of 1.2 per game (to rank 19th in baseball).
+- Royals pitchers combine to surrender 113 total home runs at a clip of 1.2 per game (to rank 20th in baseball).

-- Lynch gets the start for the Royals, his ninth of the season.
-He is 2-4 with a 4.18 ERA and 31 strikeouts in 47 1/3 innings pitched.
+- The Royals are sending Yarbrough (2-4) to the mound to make his fifth start of the season.
+He is 2-4 with a 5.29 ERA and 19 strikeouts through 32 1/3 innings pitched.

-- His last appearance came on Friday, July 7 against the Cleveland Guardians, when the left-hander threw six innings, surrendering three earned runs while allowing six hits.
+- In his most recent outing on Sunday, July 9 against the Cleveland Guardians, the lefty went six innings, allowing one earned run while surrendering six hits.

-- The 26-year-old has amassed an ERA of 4.18, with 5.9 strikeouts per nine innings, in eight games this season.
-Opposing hitters have a .240 batting average against him.
+- The 31-year-old has put up an ERA of 5.29, with 5.3 strikeouts per nine innings, in 11 games this season.
+Opponents are hitting .270 against him.

 © 2023 Data Skrive.
 All rights reserved.